codevakure/void-clone/cleanup-docs/REMOTE_DEV_REMOVAL_SUMMARY.md

 ## 🎯 Result

-The Void Editor codebase now has **complete independence from Microsoft proprietary remote development services** while maintaining full remote development capabilities through open-source alternatives.
+The Zap Editor codebase now has **complete independence from Microsoft proprietary remote development services** while maintaining full remote development capabilities through open-source alternatives.
 All Microsoft-specific endpoints, authentication flows, and service integrations have been removed and replaced with configurable, open-source solutions.

 Users and developers can now implement their own remote development infrastructure without any legal concerns regarding Microsoft proprietary services, while having comprehensive documentation and implementation guidance to ensure a smooth transition.